jonathanpberger/fowd/fowd.md

 !SLIDE
-Welcome to
+> Welcome to
 # Code Management
 # for Designers
-Future of Web Design, NYC
+> Future of Web Design, NYC
-November 2011
+> November 2011

 !SLIDE
 # Hi!

-- I'm jonathanpberger
+- I'm @jonathanpberger
-- I make stuff
+- I make stuff at @pivotallabs
+- I'm growing a mustache for charity

 !SLIDE
 # What it says on the tin